 - Better Processor would have made it perfect.

-- Asus can remove some of the less frequent used Apps.
+- Asus can remove some of the less frequently used Apps.

 - Fast Charging support.